jbalboni/super-res/README.md

     myResource.get({id: 1});

-There is also a function called proxyQ, which will wrap the promises returned by each action with an instance of $q passed to it.
+There is also a function called promiseWrapper, which will wrap the promises returned by each action with an instance of $q passed to it.
 This is helpful if you want to use it with Angular:

     angular.module('test', []).factory('myResource', function ($q) {
         var superRes = require('super-res');

-        return superRes.proxyQ($q)(superRes.resource('/my-endpoint/:id'));
+        return superRes.promiseWrapper($q)(superRes.resource('/my-endpoint/:id'));
     });

     //somewhere else